drbean/edit/tsailin/pasteur_perspective.md

 3.  **Contextual antecedents**

-The dimension of contextual antecedents has nine items that were perceived by the department administrator(s).
-In organizational munificence, to make question items more specific, three items addressed to research excellence while the other three items addressed to research commercialization.
-Three items of the organizational munificence to research excellence are loaded onto a single factor having an eigenvalue of 2.02 (α = .91) (Appendix 1).
-Three items of organizational munificence to research commercialization are loaded onto a single factor having an eigenvalue of 4.73 (α = .97) (Appendix 1).
-Then, we aggregated the two factors as organizational munificence represented the level of munificence for old and new missions in entrepreneurial universities.
-Moreover, three items of organizational flexibility load on a single factor had an eigenvalue of 3.035 (α =.93).
-Thus, we retained this factor as *organizational flexibility* (see Appendix 1).
+The contextual antecedents part of the questionnaires had nine items that assessed the perceptions of department administrator(s).
+To make the six question items related to organizational munificence more specific, three items addressed research excellence while the other three items addressed research commercialization.
+The three items about organizational munificence and research excellence loaded onto a single factor having an eigenvalue of 2.02 (α = .91) (Appendix 1).
+The three items about organizational munificence and research commercialization loaded onto a single factor having an eigenvalue of 4.73 (α = .97) (Appendix 1).
+We aggregated the two factors as organizational munificence, the level of munificence for the old and new missions of the entrepreneurial university.
+The other three items of organizational flexibility loaded on a single factor with an eigenvalue of 3.035 (α =.93).
+Thus, we retained this factor as our *organizational flexibility* measure (see Appendix 1).

 **3.4.4 Control variables**